DevAhmedRadwan/task-api/README.md

 # warning

-there is authentication or authrization so all users can access all the tasks
+- there is authentication or authrization so all users can access all the tasks
+- data saved in memory so any restart will remove any change done to it